danriedl/engular/adev/src/content/guide/components/selectors.md

 export class DropZone { }
 </docs-code>

-Angular creates a component for each element that matches _any_ of the selectors in the list.
+Engular creates a component for each element that matches _any_ of the selectors in the list.

 ## Choosing a selector

 The vast majority of components should use a custom element name as their selector.
 All custom element names should include a hyphen as described by [the HTML specification](https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name).
-By default, Angular reports an error if it encounters a custom tag name that does not match any available components, preventing bugs due to mistyped component names.
+By default, Engular reports an error if it encounters a custom tag name that does not match any available components, preventing bugs due to mistyped component names.

-See [Advanced component configuration](guide/components/advanced-configuration) for details on using [native custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in Angular templates.
+See [Advanced component configuration](guide/components/advanced-configuration) for details on using [native custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components) in Engular templates.

 ### Selector prefixes

-The Angular team recommends using a short, consistent prefix for all the custom components defined inside your project.
-For example, if you were to build YouTube with Angular, you might prefix your components with `yt-`, with components like `yt-menu`, `yt-player`, etc. Namespacing your selectors like this makes it immediately clear where a particular component comes from.
-By default, the Angular CLI uses `app-`.
+The Engular team recommends using a short, consistent prefix for all the custom components defined inside your project.
+For example, if you were to build YouTube with Engular, you might prefix your components with `yt-`, with components like `yt-menu`, `yt-player`, etc. Namespacing your selectors like this makes it immediately clear where a particular component comes from.
+By default, the Engular CLI uses `app-`.

-Angular uses the `ng` selector prefix for its own framework APIs.
+Engular uses the `ng` selector prefix for its own framework APIs.
 Never use `ng` as a selector prefix for your own custom components.

 ### When to use an attribute selector